ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 Readers are expected to be familiar with the terms and concepts described in the ACE framework for Authentication and Authorization {{RFC9200}}{{RFC9201}}, as well as with terms and concepts related to CBOR Web Tokens (CWTs) {{RFC8392}} and CWT Confirmation Methods {{RFC8747}}.

 The terminology for entities in the considered architecture is defined in OAuth 2.0 {{RFC6749}}.
-In particular, this includes Client (C), Resource Server (RS), and Authorization Server (AS).
+In particular, this includes client (C), resource server (RS), and authorization server (AS).

 Readers are also expected to be familiar with the terms and concepts related to CoAP {{RFC7252}}, CDDL {{RFC8610}}, CBOR {{RFC8949}}, JSON {{RFC8259}}, and COSE {{RFC9052}}{{RFC9053}}.